 The BIOS in your motherboard is a customized version of an industry-standard BIOS for IBM PC AT-compatible personal computers.
-It supports Intel x86 and compatible processors.
+It supports the AMD Athlon family of processors, and other compatible processors.
 The BIOS provides critical low-level support for the system central processing, memory, and I/O subsystems.